Dancer - Teacher - Writer - Historian

-Artemis has been dancing, teaching and researching dance history in the United States and abroad for her entire adult life.
+Artemis has been dancing, teaching and researching dance history in the United States and abroad for 40 years.
 Artemis is of Greek and Turkish descent.
 She fuses her love of these cultures with strong academic knowledge and excellent dance technique.
 She brings her spirited and articulate technique to workshops which include information on the history and cultures that generate the dances she teaches.
 She believes that we can all use art to build bridges across cultures.

 Artemis has contributed to many publications.
 Extensive travel to 33 countries and intensive research into the idioms of the East, women's issues, psychology, ancient history, oriental dance, Romany (Gypsy) dance and dance ethnology have yielded many manuscripts and articles.